noahgiles1/strava2x/README.md

-# zwift2x
+# strava2x
-Sync Zwift activities to other fitness tracking services.
+Sync Strava activities to other fitness tracking services.